oleorhagen/mantra/README.md

 # Configuring `tetra`

-Tetra reads all of its config from a `tetra.conf` file.
-The complete list of options is in `tetra/config.py`.
+Tetra reads all of its config from a `qaportal.conf` file.
+The complete list of options is in `qaportal.config.py`.
 Here's an example `tetra.conf` file:

     [sqlalchemy]
     engine = postgres